kodecocodes/flutter-sample-project/README.md

 When you create a new Flutter project it comes with a good `.gitignore` file.
 Go with what's in there.
 Also consider this a good list of things not to include when you upload your project to raywenderlich.com.

-**Hint**: If you develop your project with GitHub, all you have to do is download it from GitHub.
+**Hint**: If you develop your project with GitHub, all you have to do is download it from GitHub before uploading it to raywenderlich.com.
 This is an easy way to ensure that there are no unnecessary files in the project.

 ### Remove unused folders

 If your project doesn't include any tests, then remove the **test** folder.
-The same is true if you are specifically not supporting some platform.
+The same is true for platform folders if you are specifically not supporting that platform.
 (See the **Web assets** section below.)

 ## Image assets